aragon/aragon-wiki/docs/tutorials/Aragon_Core_User_Guide.md

 First enter the addresses of the accounts that you want to be members of the multisig.
 Then set the number of signatures out of those accounts that will be required to approve votes in the multisig.
 For example, you can enter three accounts and require any two of their signatures to approve a vote.
 Up to six signers can be added during the DAO creation process.
 If you need additional signers, you can add them after the DAO is created by minting a token for each of the accounts you want to join the DAO.

+!!! warning "Note"
-_Note: These accounts cannot currently be removed from the multisig._
+    These accounts cannot currently be removed from the multisig

 ![](images/multisig_guide/3_multisigsigners.png)

 #### Step 5.
 Choose token name and symbol then click “Next”

+!!! warning "Note"
-_Note: The token name and symbol cannot currently be changed._
+    The token name and symbol cannot currently be changed

 ![](images/multisig_guide/4_multisigtoken.png)